National Student Unit

 On this page:

-Te Runanga Tauira (TRT) contribute a Māori student nursing perspective to the national student committee upholding the kaupapa and objectives of Te Rūnanga O Aotearoa, NZNO
+Te Runanga Tauira (TRT) contribute a Māori student nursing perspective to the NSU Committee.
+This helps the National Student Committee to uphold the kaupapa and objectives of Te Rūnanga O Aotearoa, NZNO.

-National Student Unit representatives link into wider NZNO structures -
+National Student Unit representatives link into wider NZNO structures in two ways:

-• nationally as members of NZNO Governance structures - Te Poari o Te Rūnanga o Aotearoa and the NZNO Membership committee
+• Nationally as members of the NZNO Governance structures Te Poari o Te Rūnanga o Aotearoa, and the NZNO Membership Committee.

-To find out more on how the National Student Committee works, please take a look at the:
+To learn more about how the National Student Committee works please see:

-Full time students in the BN, midwifery or enrolled nurse programmes:
+• Full-time students in the BN, midwifery or enrolled nurse programmes: FREE

 Advanced Choice of Employment (ACE)